pranavpr/cardinfo.github.io/_posts/2019-11-01-hdfc-bank-introduces-new-benefits-on-diners-club-black-credit-card.md

 This an awesome benefit and pushes the reward rate to 6.6% similar to Infinia.
 It's rumored that this benefit is applicable only on weekends, however there is no mention of this clause on [HDFC Bank Diners Club website](https://www.hdfcbankdinersclub.com/international-credit-cards).

+_Thanks [Chintan](/hdfc-bank-introduces-new-benefits-on-diners-club-black-credit-card/#comment-4674444233) for providing the source of this information._

 ### Lounge Access

 - Unlimited domestic and international airport lounge access for both, primary and add-on, card members